1

 As a settlement administrator, we are responsible for notifying potential class members, reviewing and processing claim forms filed by individuals and entities, calculating losses, auditing claims to determine the extent of the damages incurred and processing and distributing funds to eligible class members under the court's direction.
 As part of Kroll, we employ nearly 5,000 professionals in 30 countries and territories around the world.

-The Senior Analyst will join a case team, supporting a Manager and/or Senior Manager.
+The Analyst will join a case team, supporting a Manager and/or Senior Manager.
 Together, they will provide consistent superior client service.
-The ideal candidate will have excellent verbal and written communication skills, be consultative and solution-oriented and be capable of managing a budget and meeting deadlines.
-The Senior Analyst must be a team player, committed to contributing to a team environment and collaborating with team members (both in person and in remote environments) to provide the highest quality service to clients.
+The ideal candidate will have excellent verbal and written communications, be consultative and solution-oriented, and be capable of managing to a budget and meeting deadlines.
+The Analyst must be a team player, committed to contributing to a team environment and collaborating with team members (both in person and in remote environments) to provide the highest quality service to clients.
 All Kroll employees are expected to conduct themselves in accordance with the Kroll Values.

 Day-to-day responsibilities:

-• Project Management - Supervises work product of junior Analysts and is accountable for a full case load of matters they are responsible for administering.
-The Senior Analyst is required to proactively spot issues and confer with leadership to develop a plan for mitigation.
+• Project Management - Analysts are accountable for a full case load of matters.
+The Analyst is required to proactively spot issues and confer with leadership to develop a plan for mitigation.

 • Project Execution - Proactively managing cases to meet and exceed project requirements and deadlines, within budget and at the highest quality standards.
 Effectively collaborates across the business to ensure timely execution and case management.